Road Safety Grants Programme

 - How are projects selected for support?

-To learn more about grants awarded to date, please consult the following comprehensive list or click on a country or city indicated on the map below.
+To learn more about grants awarded to date, please consult our comprehensive list.

 Applications addressing national level road safety policy reform and/or its implementation will be accepted from China, India, Philippines, Tanzania and Thailand.